 We're following the main ceiling cove along house left.
 It's a three color lighting scheme.
 The wireway has receptacles for the 500W floods (here missing) that were used to hit the middle of the dome.
 The strip light illuminated the perimeter with 100 W bulbs and red, blue and amber glass roundels.
 Photo: Bill Counter - 2012

 Main ceiling cove: out in space along house left.
 We're looking toward the proscenium.
 At the left we see the ornamental plaster once visible from balcony seats.
 On the right a wall added when the balcony was twinned.
 The screen and speaker area for the west theatre are behind the added wall.
 Photo: Bill Counter - 2012

 Main ceiling cove: a striplight detail as we turn to head along above the proscenium.
 Photo: Bill Counter - 2012

-Main ceiling cove: the house right side of the proscenium.
-A slight change in elevation to continue around along the house right side of the auditorium.
+Main ceiling cove: above the house right side of the proscenium.
+A slight change in elevation via the ladder is necessary to continue around along the house right side of the auditorium.
 Photo: Bill Counter - 2012

 Main ceiling cove: the access corridor house right.
 Nothing serious -- just a few hollow tile blocks knocked loose by the 1994 earthquake.
 The debris is from the wall that separates the side of the auditorium (at the rear) from the corridor forward to the ceiling lighting cove.On this side, access is via a door at the last row of seats house right.
 Photo: Bill Counter - 2012.